forestgrape/coronavirus/index.md

 * Antibodies against some well preserved proteins parts.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonins.
 Candidates:
         * HE
-    - non extern proteins presented via MHC.
+    - non extern proteins presented via MHC 1.
 The antibodies act as opsonins or are directly receptors of cytotoxic cells.
      [in work]